-The gardens at Sissinghurst Castle were designed by Vita Sackville-West.
-They’re some of the loveliest in the land and if you stay at this charming village pub, you can stroll over after breakfast, through apple orchards and bluebell woods.
+The gardens at Sissinghurst Castle were designed by Vita Sackville-West and are of the loveliest in the land; if you stay at this charming village pub, you can stroll over after breakfast, through apple orchards and bluebell woods.
 As for the Milk House, it’s a great base from which to explore – stylish, welcoming, nicely priced.
 It’s also a place for excellent food, with seasonal produce mostly sourced within 20 miles.
-In summer, you decant onto a big terrace with an outside bar and a wood-fired pizza oven, not a bad spot for a crispy margherita and a glass of Pimms.
+In summer, you decant onto a big terrace with an outside bar and a wood-fired pizza oven, not a bad spot for a crispy margherita and a glass of Pimm’s.
 There’s a duck pond, a lawned garden, views over open country, even a four-day festival in August (local bands, theatre, face painting, lots of food).
 Interiors have an easy style: woven willow lampshades, a sofa in front of the fire, a timber-framed dining room for fabulous food, perhaps twice-baked Stilton soufflé, grilled mackerel with roasted fennel, After Eight crème brûlée with brandy butter brioche.
 Beautiful bedrooms are crisply uncluttered.
 Expect chic fabrics, super beds, excellent bathrooms, a sofa if there’s room.